-Please check the weather forecast (for Belgrade, Maine 04917) to determine if you should make some additions to the suggested packing list on the following page.
+Please check the weather forecast (for Livermore, Maine 04228) to determine if you should make some additions to the suggested packing list on the following page.
 We have had weeks where it is entirely rain, and weeks where temps reach the upper nineties.
+Camp Centerstage has less shade and less water activities options than other camps we have rented from in the past.
 August is typically Maine's warmest month, with average high temperatures ranging from the mid-70s to the low-80s during the day and high-50s to low-60s at night.
 There are a handful of rainy days each month, but the summer is typically dry and sunny.
 Laundry is available in emergency situations only, so please be sure your child brings enough clothing for at least seven days.
 Guardians are strongly encouraged to label everything prior to arrival at camp and double check their camper's bags prior to departure.